How the kanban methodology applies to software development

 A kanban team is only focused on the work that's actively in progress.
 Once the team completes a work item, they pluck the next work item off the top of the backlog.
-The product owner is free to re-prioritize work in the backlog without disrupting the team, because any changes outside the current work items don't impact the team.
+The product owner is free to reprioritize work in the backlog without disrupting the team, because any changes outside the current work items don't impact the team.
 As long as the product owner keeps the most important work items on top of the backlog, the development team is assured they are delivering maximum value back to the business.
 So there's no need for the fixed-length iterations you find in scrum.

-ProTip: Savvy product owners always engage the development team when considering changes to the backlog.
-For example, if user stories 1-6 are in the backlog, user story 6's estimate may be based on the completion of user stories 1-5. it's always a good practice to confirm changes with the engineering team to ensure there are no surprises.
+Savvy product owners always engage the development team when considering changes to the backlog.
+For example, if user stories 1-6 are in the backlog, user story 6's estimate may be based on the completion of user stories 1-5.
+It's always a good practice to confirm changes with the engineering team to ensure there are no surprises.

 Cycle time is a key metric for kanban teams.
 Cycle time is the amount of time it takes for a unit of work to travel through the team’s workflow–from the moment work starts to the moment it ships.
-By optimizing cycle time, the team confidently forecast the delivery of future work.
+By optimizing cycle time, the team can confidently forecast the delivery of future work.

 Overlapping skill sets lead to smaller cycle times.
 When only one person holds a skill set, that person becomes a bottleneck in the workflow.
 So teams employ basic best practices like code review and mentoring help to spread knowledge.
 Shared skills mean that team members can take on heterogeneous work, which further optimizes cycle time.
 It also means that if there is a backup of work, the entire team can swarm on it to get the process flowing smoothly again.
 For instance, testing isn't only done by QA engineers.
-Developers pitch in too!
+Developers pitch in, too.

 In a kanban framework, it's the entire team's responsibility to ensure work is moving smoothly through the process.

 Multitasking kills efficiency.
 The more work items in flight at any given time, the more context switching, which hinders their path to completion.
-That's why a key tenant of kanban is to limit the amount of work in progress (WIP).
+That's why a key tenet of kanban is to limit the amount of work in progress (WIP).
 Work-in-progress limits highlight bottlenecks and backups in the team's process due to lack of focus, people, or skill sets.

 A control chart shows the cycle time for each issue as well as a rolling average for the team.

-ProTip: The team's goal is to reduce the amount of time an issue takes to move through the entire process.
+The team's goal is to reduce the amount of time an issue takes to move through the entire process.
 Seeing the average cycle time drop in the control chart is an indicator of success.

+Kanban and CD beautifully complement each other because both techniques focus on the just-in-time (and one-at-a-time) delivery of value.
 The faster a team can deliver innovation to market, the more competitive their product will be in the marketplace.
-And kanban teams focus on exactly that: optimizing the flow of work out to customers.
+And kanban teams focus on precisely that: optimizing the flow of work out to customers

 Scrum vs. kanban